Having nitrates in urine is normal and not harmful. However, having nitrites in your urine could mean you have an infection.

-Both nitrates and nitrites are found naturally in certain vegetables, like leafy greens, celery, and cabbage, but are also added to processed foods like bacon, as a preservative.
+Both nitrates and nitrites are found naturally in certain vegetables, like leafy greens, celery, and cabbage, but are also added to processed foods as a preservative.

 The presence of nitrites in urine most commonly means there’s a bacterial infection in your urinary tract.
 This is usually called a urinary tract infection (UTI).

 Harmful bacteria find their way into the urinary tract and reproduce rapidly.
 Some types of bacteria have an enzyme that converts nitrates into nitrites.
-This is why the presence of nitrites in your urine is an indicator that you may have a UTI.
+This is why the presence of nitrites in urine is a sign that you may have a UTI.

 - burning with urination